robertwgehl/robertwgehl.github.io/_posts/2022-10-05-deepdivezotero.md

 </figure>

 # To Synthesis and Beyond
 You might notice that all this work is based on a one-to-one, note-to-PDF system.
 And of course, writing is about synthesizing ideas from across many sources.
-A weakness of my system is synthesis.
+A weakness of my system is synthesis -- blue notes to self won't cut it.
 However, I will address that step in another post -- and it will focus on Zettlr.